Primera Cita

-Primera Cita is the debut studio album by Latin boy band CNCO.
+Primera Cita is the debut studio album by the Latin American boy band CNCO.
 It was released on 26 August 2016, through Sony Music Latin.
 The album was the recipient for the Lo Nuestro Award for Pop Album of the Year at the 29th ceremony.

 Commercial performance

-The album debuted at number one on the Billboard Top Latin Albums chart with first-week sales of 11,000 copies in the United States.
+The album debuted at number 1 on the Billboard Top Latin Albums chart with first-week sales of 11,000 copies in the United States.
 It also accumulated over one million streams on Spotify in just hours after its release.
 Primera Cita was the best-selling Latin debut album of 2016 in the United States and Puerto Rico.
-The album also debuted in the top 10 in 15 countries, including number one in Bolivia, Ecuador and Guatemala.
+The album also debuted in the Top 10 in fifteen countries, including number 1 in Bolivia, Ecuador and Guatemala.